 - Whilst most commercially grown cacti are used to tap water, use rainwater if you can since some species are prone to root burn from salt build-up.
 Research your specific cactus type if you’re worried.

 After a lot of googling, I’ve learnt that there’s a lot of different opinions on whether or not you need to fertilise cacti.
-I would tend to go with Gardening Knowhow‘s recommendation – they say a good 5-10-5 (more phosphorus than nitrogen) fertiliser, diluted to half, will keep your cacti happy.
+I would tend to go with Gardening Knowhow‘s recommendation – they say a good 5-10-5 or 5-10-10 (more phosphorus than nitrogen) fertiliser, diluted to half, will keep your cacti happy.

 Gardening Knowhow also says that fertilising your cactus annually is probably enough, though 2-3 times a year is optimal.